ATTIQA: Generalizable Image Quality Feature Extractor using Attribute-aware Pretraining: Method

 \fref{fig:method} illustrates our framework, which consists of two primary components: prompt selection and pretraining pipeline using pseudo-labels from CLIP~\cite{radford2021learning}.
-During the prompt selection phase, we start by creating a list of candidate prompts using a large language model (LLM).
-We then identify the most suitable prompts for generating image attribute scores by evaluating the score generation ability of candidates by conducting proxy tasks.
-In the pretrain stage, we employ CLIP with chosen prompts to generate pseudo-labels for quantifying various image attribute scores on a large-scale dataset like ImageNet ~\cite{russakovsky2014imagenet}.
+During the prompt selection phase, we create a list of candidate prompts using a large language model (LLM).
+We then identify the most suitable prompts for generating image attribute scores by evaluating the score generation ability of candidates through proxy tasks.
+In the pretrain stage, we generate image attribute scores as pseudo-labels for pretraining using CLIP and the chosen prompts.
 Our IQA model is pretrained on this pseudo-labeled data and fine-tuned using a dedicated IQA dataset.